-- 6230.
+6230.
 Advanced Managerial Accounting (3).
 Pr., ACCT 3210, graduate standing.

 The study of advanced cost accumulation and allocation and control techniques for manufacturing, service and governmental organizations, with an emphasis on internal decision making, product pricing and critical firm analysis.
-Duplicate credit will not be allowed for ACCT 4230 and ACCT 6230. - 6320.
+Duplicate credit will not be allowed for ACCT 4230 and ACCT 6230.

+6320.
 Advanced Income Tax Accounting (3).
 Pr., ACCT 3310, graduate standing.
 Specialized tax accounting problems of individuals, corporations and trusts, including selected current issues in taxation.
-Duplicate credit will not be allowed for ACCT 4320 and ACCT 6320. - 6330.
-Research in Federal Taxation (3).
-Pr., ACCT 4320 or ACCT 6320, graduate standing.
-A study of tax research procedures, documentation of research and presentation of research findings through in-depth examination of selected current topics in individual, corporate, and estate and gift taxation.
-Extensive use of computerized tax research services. - 6380.
-Federal Taxes and Management Decisions (3).
-Pr., ACCT 6010 and ACCT 6020 or equivalent, graduate standing.
-A study of how substantially different tax liabilities sometimes attach to nearly identical economic events.
-This knowledge explains why tax rules substantially alter human behavior at the individual and business entity level. - 6420.
+Duplicate credit will not be allowed for ACCT 4320 and ACCT 6320.

+6450.
+Auditing II (3) Pr., ACCT 4410 or equivalent, graduate standing.
+Examines selected external auditing topics in-depth, and other professional services performed by CPAs, including relevant professional standards.
+Duplicates will not be allowed for ACCT 4450 and ACCT 6450.

+6470.
 Seminar in Auditing (3).
-Pr., ACCT 4410, graduate standing.
+Pr., ACCT 4450 or 6450 or equivalent, graduate standing.
 Case studies covering fraud and other illegal acts, auditor legal liability, auditor independence, professional ethics and other current issues in auditing.

-Duplicate credit will not be allowed for ACCT 6420 and ACCT 4420. - 6500.
-Financial and Managerial Accounting for Government Managers (3).
-Pr., graduate standing.
-A survey of financial and managerial accounting concepts and principles designed to acquaint the student with current practices and applications within the government environment.
-May not be used as an elective in the Auburn Montgomery MBA program.
-Duplicate credit will not be allowed for ACCT 4500 and ACCT 6500. - 6510.
-Governmental and Nonprofit Accounting, Financial Reporting and Budgeting (3).
-Pr., ACCT 3110, graduate standing.
-Accounting, financial reporting and budgeting theory and practice for governmental and nonprofit entities.
-Duplicate credit will not be allowed for ACCT 4510 and ACCT 6510.
+6510.
+Government and Nonprofit Accounting and Financial Reporting (3) Pr., ACCT 3110, graduate standing.
+Accounting and financial reporting principles and practices for governmental and nonprofit entities.
+Duplicates will not be allowed for ACCT 4510 and ACCT 6510.

-- 6520.
-Government Auditing and Internal Control (3)., Pr., ACCT 6510, graduate standing.
-A study of internal and management control, auditing, performance measurement and reporting, financial and managerial analysis techniques and concepts and controls in the governmental environment.
-Duplicate credit will not be allowed for ACCT 4520 and ACCT 6520. - 6530.
-Governmental Environment and Public Accountability (3)., Pr., graduate standing.
-Surveys the organization, structure and legality of government and its role in the government financial management function, including public accountability and ethics.
-Duplicate credit will not be allowed for ACCT 4530 and ACCT 6530. - 6900.
+6520.
+Government Auditing and Internal Control (3) Pr., ACCT 6510 or ACCT 4510, graduate standing.
+A study of internal control, government auditing standards (GAGAS) and analytical procedures in the government environment.
+Duplicates will not be allowed for ACCT 4520 and ACCT 6520.

+6530.
+Government Budgeting and Performance Reporting (3) Pr., graduate standing.
+The government financial management function including the theories and methods of budgeting, performance reporting, and public accountability.
+Duplicates will not be allowed for ACCT 4530 and ACCT 6530.

+6610.
+Nonprofit Accounting and Financial Reporting (3) Pr., ACCT 3110, graduate standing.
+Nonprofit accounting, financial reporting, related ethical issues and the Single Audit Act.
+Duplicates will not be allowed for ACCT 4610 and ACCT 6610.

+6750.
+Financial Accounting Theory (3) Pr., ACCT 3120, graduate standing.
+A study of the current issues of Generally Accepted Accounting Principles (GAAP) with emphasis on current corporate reporting practices domestically and internationally.

+6800.
+Financial Accounting Integrated Business Concepts (3) Pr., graduate standing.
+A capstone course for graduate students utilizing the applied research process in the performance of a comprehensive business analysis, including the unique accounting and auditing issues of specific industry assignments.
+6900.
 Independent Study (1-3).
 Pr., graduate standing, permission of department head.
 Variable content outside of the classroom setting.
-May be repeated up to 6 hours. - 6924.
+May be repeated up to 6 hours.

+6924.
 Internship in Accounting (1-3).
 Pr., departmental approval.
 Provides students with the opportunity to gain valuable insight through practical accounting experience so they may better correlate their academic experience with a professional, real-world environment.
-Business or major elective credit. - 6950.
-Financial Accounting Theory (3).
-Pr., ACCT 3120, graduate standing.
-A study of the development and application of Generally Accepted Accounting Principles (GAAP) in the United States with an emphasis on the impact such principles have on modern corporate reporting practices domestically and internationally. - 6970.
+Business or major elective credit.

+6970.
 Special Problems/Special Topics (3).
 Pr., graduate standing.
 Variable content within the classroom setting.
 May be repeated up to 6 hours.

+Business (BUSN)

+6100.
+Business and Administration Communication (3).
+Pr., graduate standing.
+Topics include the building blocks of effective messages, the communication process, basic business messages, the job hunt, proposals, and reports.